 If you automatically answer calls on your speakerphone and you change the call to the headset, your next incoming call automatically answers on the headset.
 If you automatically answer calls on your headset and you change the call to the speakerphone, your next incoming call automatically rings on the speakerphone.
-Automatic answer ensures that the call is answered; it does not change the location you used for the previous call.
+Automatic answer ensures that the call is answered; it does not change the location that you used for the previous call.

-Step 1 Connect your headset to your phone.

-- Step 2 Make sure that the Headset button lights up. - Step 3 When your phone automatically answers the incoming call, talk to the caller using your headset.
+- Step 1 Connect your headset to your phone. - Step 2 Make sure that the Headset button Dights up. - Step 3 When your phone automatically answers the incoming call, talk to the caller using your headset.

-If you don't want to use your headset anymore, press the Headset button to turn it off, and use the handset or speakerphone instead.
+If you don't want to use your headset anymore, then pick up the handset and you will leave headset mode.